Panasonic Toughpad: Toughpad FZ-M1

 The Toughpad FZ-M1 rugged 7-inch tablet PC features a thin, lightweight, rugged and fanless design.
 It offers two choices of Intel processors and features the Windows operating system and enterprise-grade security features such as Trusted Platform Module (TPM).
 It also has a sunlight-readable, glove-enabled touchscreen and full-shift battery life with a built-in bridge battery.

 Toughpad FZ-R1

 The Toughpad FZ-R1 is the industry's first 7-inch all-in-one mobile point-of-sale tablet running Windows 8.1 for retail environments.
 Powered by an Intel Celeron processor, the tablet offers a fast-charging, user-replaceable full-shift battery with optional bridge battery and high-capacity battery, ten-point capacitive multi-touch screen, integrated EMV reader with PIN pad, encrypted magnetic stripe reader, optional POS cradle, and a wide range of configuration options.

 Toughpad 4K

 The Toughpad 4K is the world's first 20-inch tablet with a 4K resolution display.
-Available running Windows and built on the Intel vPro platform, it features a 230 pixel-per-inch IPS Alpha LCD display with a 15:10 aspect ratio and wide viewing angles.
+Available running Windows and built on the Intel vPro platform, it features a 230 pixel-per-inch IPS Alpha LCD with a 15:10 aspect ratio and wide viewing angles.